Get insider access

 2. Best Upper Mid-Range Bluetooth Headset For Phone Calls

 The Razer Barracuda Pro Wireless are a more affordable alternative to our top pick.
 They're hybrid headphones designed for both casual and gaming use, which sets them apart from other headphones on this list.
-However, don't let their gamer-centric features deter you: their integrated mic offers decent overall performance, so people hear you clearly over the phone.
-While their ANC system doesn't block out as much overall ambient noise as the Bose 700 Headphones Wireless, they still do an excellent job of cutting out background conversations and rumbly bus engine noise.
-Their battery also lasts longer than the Bose's, with over 34 hours of continuous playback time to last through long days at the office.
+Don't let their gamer-centric features deter you: their integrated mic offers decent overall performance, and they're not decked out with flashing RGB lights, so they pass the office-appropriate test.
+While their ANC system doesn't block out as much overall ambient noise as the Bose QuietComfort Headphones Wireless, their integrated microphone recording quality is a little better, struggling a bit to separate your voice from noisy environments like busy offices.
+That said, their battery lasts longer than the Bose, with over 34 hours of continuous playback time to last you through long days at the office.

 These over-ears have a fairly versatile sound profile.
 Although voices can sound a bit harsh, you can fine-tune their sound to your liking using their companion software's graphic EQ and presets.
-They also come with a wireless USB dongle that lets you stay connected to your PC and smartphone simultaneously.
-While they have a comfortable fit, there are better options for all-day wear, like the Jabra Elite 85h Wireless.
-They have a lighter, more comfortable fit and are better padded than the Razer, which helps reduce fatigue over time.
-They have similar overall mic performance to the Razer, but their ANC system doesn't block out as much sound.
+In addition to their Bluetooth connectivity, they also come with a wireless USB dongle that lets you stay connected to your PC and smartphone simultaneously.
+While they have a comfortable fit, there are better options for all-day wear, like the Jabra Elite 85h Wireless, which have a lighter, more comfortable fit and are better padded than the Razer.
+They have a similar overall mic performance to the Razer, but their ANC system doesn't block out as much external noise.

 You can check out our recording to hear what speech sounds like through the Barracuda Pro.
 Or, if you want to hear how it handles background noise, you can listen to our recordings taken in quiet and loud environments.